Quidditch: As a real-life sport

-In 2007 the United States Quidditch Association, back then named the Intercollegiate Quidditch Association or (I.Q.A), was founded to regulate quidditch in the United States and abroad, a very popular sport amongst college students.
-According to the International Quidditch Association, the current international governing body of the sport, the original rules and regulation of the popular collegiate sport known as quidditch were formed ". ... on a sunny Sunday afternoon in 2005 by Xander Manshel and Alex Benepe, students at Middlebury College in Vermont, US".
+In 2007 the United States Quidditch Association, back then named the Intercollegiate Quidditch Association (or I.Q.A.), was founded to regulate quidditch in the United States and abroad, a very popular sport amongst college students.
+According to the International Quidditch Association, the current international governing body of the sport, the original rules and regulation of the popular collegiate sport known as quidditch were formed "... on a sunny Sunday afternoon in 2005 by Xander Manshel and Alex Benepe, students at Middlebury College in Vermont, US".
 In contrast to the fictional sport, the game is played on foot while using one hand to hold a broom between the legs.

 Since 2005, many American schools, such as UC Berkeley, have added Quidditch to their list of team sports.
 In the United States, college teams compete in their respective regions and compete in an annual national tournament, last year held in Texas and won by The University of Texas over runner-ups, The University of California, Berkeley (Cal Quidditch).
 The sport has since then spread across more than 25 countries and includes multiple international tournaments, including a World Cup.
 In 2012, the International Quidditch Association held the IQA World Cup, then named the IQA Summer Games, as the torch was passing through Oxford, UK for the Summer Olympics.

 Gameplay is based on the description in the books, films, and game adaptations, though the sport has been adapted to suit real-world constraints.
 Quidditch is still evolving to suit safe play for the members of the teams, male and female.
 Apart from joining teams registered with their national governing body, individuals are also able to become an official certified referee to officiate tournaments and games throughout the year as teams compete to take part in various national and international tournaments.
 As the oldest national governing body, USQ has hosted a grand total of ten US Quidditch Cups as of 2017.

 In the United Kingdom, the Quidditch Premier League is played between 10 teams, split between the North and South divisions.
 In 2017, West Midlands Revolution won the QPL.

-In response to allegations of J.K.
-Rowling's "anti-trans positions", US Quidditch and Major League Quidditch announced in 2022 that they were renaming the sport "Quadball".
+In response to allegations of J. K. Rowling's anti-trans positions, and Warner Bros.' ownership of the word "Quidditch", US Quidditch and Major League Quidditch announced in 2022 that they were renaming the sport "Quadball".